WJSoftware/dr-fetch/README.md

 [Live demo in the Svelte REPL](https://svelte.dev/playground/ddeedfb44ab74727ac40df320c552b92)

 > [!NOTE]
 > If you wanted to, `fetch-api-progress` also supports upload progress.
-As of **v0.9.0** of this library, however, is
+This is achieved by calling
-> not too simple to integrate.
-Soon, the ability to pass custom options to the core `fetch()` function will be a
+> `trackRequestProgress` to create a specialized `RequestInit` object.
+See [the next subsection](#custom-fetch-options)
-> feature and will solve this integration scenario quite elegantly.
-Stay tuned.
+> for details.

 ```ts
 import { trackResponseProgress } from "fetch-api-progress";